-In any case, once you're up in the air, the challenge is to stay there or to keep rising.
+In any case, once you're up in the air, the challenge is to stay up there or to keep climbing higher.
 So Pilots look for thermals, which are columns of warm, rising air.

 A very first step could be a tandem flight.
 But it's really not necessary.
 Some people say that a tandem flight can overwhelm you.
 They suggest to simply start with individual lessons.

-First, find a flying school 🏫 to get training.
-That's important.
+A good way to start is to find a flying school 🏫 to get training.
 Paragliding is not something you just teach yourself.
-There are a lot of schools out there, you'll find them on the internet.
+Luckily, there are a lot of schools out there, you'll find them on the internet.
 Most schools are professional, but if you go to a school and you don't like it, for whatever reason, change the school.
 Good training is essential.

 Once you're sure, book the full training at your school.
 Getting a license 🎓 usually takes several weeks and includes both, a theoretical exam and a practical test.

-The most simple way is to stick to your school.
-Most schools are distributers for a small local selection of manufacturers.
+The simplest way is to stick to your school.
+Most schools are distributers for a small local selection of manufacturers 🏡.
 Your flight instructor will be able to judge your skill.
-So if you go with what's recommended to you, you won't make a bad choice.
+So if you go with what's recommended to you, you probably won't make a bad choice.

 In any case, prepare properly and fly safely ✌️.